web-extend/web-extend/docs/guide/essentials/using-libraries.md

 ### Svelte

-To create a project with WebExtend and Svelte, just run the following command.
+To create a project with Bext and Svelte, just run the following command.

 ```shell
 npx bext@latest init --template svelte
 ```

-To use Svelte in an existing WebExtend project, you need to register the [Rsbuild Svelte plugin](https://rsbuild.rs/plugins/list/plugin-svelte).
+To use Svelte in an existing Bext project, you need to register the [Rsbuild Svelte plugin](https://rsbuild.rs/plugins/list/plugin-svelte).

 ```ts [rsbuild.config.ts]
 import { defineConfig } from '@rsbuild/core';